kevinolega/callcentertrainingtips/_posts/2013-05-01-about-yourself-questions.md

 ##### What is your name?

-My name is James Kevin Lopez Olega.
+My name is Kevin Olega.

 ##### Where are you from?